Finding all stable matchings with assignment constraints: The algorithm

 In the right hand panel of (c), we see the consequences of requiring that vertex $(2,1)$ not be included.
 Given this constraint, it must be that $(2,5)$ and $(3,1)$ are to be part of any stable matching.
 Skipping some details, this immediately yields the stable matching $\set{(1,2), (2,5), (3,1), (4,3), (5,4)}$.

 The same is not true of the right hand panel of (b).
 Note that here there remains an anti-clockwise cycle involving vertices $\set{(3,3), (4,3), (4,5), (3,5)}$.
-As shown in Theorem 1 of \cite{GutinNeary:2023:GEB}, it is cycles in the normal form that are the barrier to uniqueness.
-So it must be that there are at least two stable matchings satisfying the current constraints in this branch of the subtree.
+Again by appealing to Theorem 1 of \cite{GutinNeary:2023:GEB}, there must be at least two stable matchings satisfying the current constraints in this branch of the subtree.
 Indeed this is true and is indicated by the fact that in the right hand panel of (b), $M_{\Workers{}} \neq M_{\Firms{}}$.
 Therefore, one more split is required.
 The vertex that is pivoted around this time is $(3,3)$.
 In the left hand panel of (d), this vertex is coloured green indicating it must be included, while in the left hand panel of (e) this vertex is coloured red indicating it must not be included.

-We conclude by noting that the algorithm identifies three stable matchings for the market of Reduced Example~\ref{exR:initial} that accord with the hypothetical market designer's participation constraints as stipulated by {Reduced Question} \ref{q:QuestionR}.
+We conclude by noting that the algorithm identifies three stable matchings for the market of Reduced Example~\ref{exR:initial} that accord with the hypothetical market designer's assignment constraints as stipulated by {Reduced Question} \ref{q:QuestionR}.
 In order of decreasing worker preference, these three stable matchings are:

 As such, the market designer's Question \ref{q:QuestionGeneral} concerning the many-to-one matching market of Example~\ref{ex:initial} is answered in the affirmative with the three stable matchings satisfying the assignment constraints given by: